To quickly and easily find out when the grass in your area is due to be cut, please visit the grass cutting map.

-If there is a build up of leaves outside of the leaf clearing programme please complete the 'report overgrown hedges, shrubs, grass and excess leaves' form.
+If there is a build up of leaves outside of the leaf clearing programme please report it using the form

 We cannot clear leaves from your garden however we have a low cost garden waste collection service that you can sign up to.

 Japanese Knotweed is a major problem because it is a vigorous and invasive plant that spreads rapidly and is hard to kill.
 It can cause structural damage to buildings and hard surfaces like paths and roads.
 It can reach over three metres tall and forms dense thickets that kill off other plant life.

 Japanese Knotweed spreads via its roots so there is no quick solution to removing it.
 The roots can spread as far as seven metres around and two metres deep.
 Trying to dig up the plant often results in spreading the roots and increasing the problem or moving it to new areas.
 For this reason it is classified as a controlled waste and must be disposed of at a licensed waste site.

 Weed control contractors can be located through trade or business directories.